Sumatra PDF: Name and artwork

-The author has indicated that the choice of the name "Sumatra" is not a tribute to the Sumatra island or coffee, stating that there is no particular reasoning behind the name.
+The author has indicated that the choice of the name "Sumatra" is not a tribute to the Island of Sumatra or coffee, stating that there is no particular reasoning behind the name.

 The graphics design of Sumatra is a tribute to the cover of the Watchmen graphic novel by Alan Moore and Dave Gibbons.

 Critical reception

 Sumatra has attracted acclaim for its speed and simplicity, for being portable, its keyboard shortcuts, and its open-source development.

 At one time the Free Software Foundation Europe recommended Sumatra PDF, but then removed its recommendation in February 2014, due to the presence of the non-freely licensed unrar code in Sumatra.
-Foundation representative Heiki Ojasild explained, "while they continue to make use of the non-free library, SumatraPDF cannot be recognised as Free Software".
+As foundation representative Heiki Ojasild explained, "while they continue to make use of the non-free library, SumatraPDF cannot be recognised as Free Software."
 Unrar was eventually replaced with a free alternative in version 3.0, making it 100% free software.